joann-camacho/ticket-lifecycle/README.md

 - Intake from End User
 - Assignment and Communication
-- Working the Issue
+- Working the Issue and Resolution
-- Resolution

 <h2>Lifecycle Stages</h2>